 Although estimates vary, studies suggest more than a million hectares of rainforest is cleared annually with around 70 per cent of that occurring in forests on mineral soils and 30 per cent on carbon-rich peatland forests.

 Deforestation in Indonesia has been largely fuelled by an insatiable global demand for the world’s most popular vegetable oil – palm oil – used in biofuel and many everyday food and cosmetic products and of which Indonesia is the leading global producer.

 Palm oil grows in peatlands in wet, tropical environments that Borneo offers in abundance.
 Traditionally grown in monocultures, its cultivation requires enormous areas of primary tropical rainforest to be drained and burned, the effects of which are devastating.

-‘In general, when oil palm replaces forest, between 80 and 100 per cent of the mammal, bird and reptile species disappear,’ explains Michelle Desilets, Executive Director at The Orangutan Land Trust.
+‘In general, when oil palm replaces forest, between 80 and 100 per cent of the mammal, bird and reptile species disappear,’ Michelle Desilets, Executive Director at The Orangutan Land Trust tells The Ethicalist.

 ‘Orangutans may be driven out or stranded in small patches of forest and, facing reduced abundance of food sources, may starve.
 They will often venture into the oil palm plantation to seek some nutrients from the young palm fronds or fallen fruit but in some plantations, orangutans are seen as an agricultural pest or a threat to humans.